 The primary activity of the California Men’s Gatherings is to create Gatherings and local events in a safe and supportive environment where all men can confront, risk and experience the challenges necessary for genuine growth, transformation and empowerment as men.

-The men who attend CMG Gatherings (and our hundreds of local events) are a diverse group of varying ages, beliefs, religious traditions, and spiritual practices.
+The men who attend the Gatherings (and our hundreds of local events) are a diverse group of varying ages, beliefs, religious traditions, and spiritual practices.
 We have differently-abled men and men from all cultural and ethnic backgrounds.
 CMG members are predominantly gay and bisexual men.
-We specifically welcome anyone over 18, who identifies as gay, bisexual, straight, transman, genderqueer, intersex, gender fluid, and wishes to participate in a community of men.
+We welcome anyone over 18, who identifies as male – gay, bisexual, straight, transman, genderqueer, intersex, gender fluid – who wishes to participate in a community of men.

-The California Men’s Gatherings Inc. (CMG) is incorporated as a tax-exempt 501(c)(3) not-for-profit educational organization.
+The California Men’s Gatherings Inc. (CMG) is incorporated as a tax-exempt 501(c)(3) nonprofit educational organization.
 Donations to the California Men’s Gatherings Inc. are deductible to the fullest extent allowed by the IRS.

-CMG also holds an Annual Members’ Meeting each year to elect officers and consider and discuss changes to the CMG Bylaws, open to all.
+CMG also holds an Annual Members Meeting (AMM) each year to elect officers and consider and discuss changes to the CMG Bylaws, open to all.